 The grain-free dog food from Merrick is a great dog food option for any dog.
 Wholesome ingredients are used to ensure that your dog doesn't have any issues digesting the food at all.

 It's designed to promote good overall health by catering to your dog's specific dietary needs.
-One of the most notable features of the recipe is the protein.
-It contains 38% protein that comes from deboned chicken, turkey meal, and salmon meal.
+It contains 32%+ protein that comes from deboned chicken, turkey meal, and salmon meal.

 The inclusion of fish, flaxseed oil, and blueberries also gives your dog plenty of antioxidants and fatty acids.
 With regular consumption, your dog can maintain a healthy weight while enjoying the added perks of more energy and a shiny coat.